There are different types of workers compensation money benefits available in California. This article explains what they are and how they work.

 Total Temporary Disability benefits are payable when you are not able to do any type of work or when you are able to work only under temporary restrictions which your employer cannot provide.
 For example, the doctor says you can go back to work, but you have to sit down for fifteen minutes out of every hour, and your employer will not allow you to return on that basis.
 You would then be eligible to continue receiving T.T.D. if the restriction is temporary.

 If two-thirds of your earnings is more than the maximum you will only receive the maximum benefit rate for your injury year and no more.
 You are not entitled to T.T.D. if your employer has work that you can do and offers that work to you.
 For instance, if they find a sitting job for you when you cannot work on your feet, so long as this meets the doctor’s approval, then you would not be entitled to temporary disability benefits.
+These benefits are capped at 104 weeks (2 years) regardless of whether you are still disabled after that.

 Total temporary disability should not be confused with S.D.I. or State Disability Insurance.
 Both benefits are referred to as “disability” but State Disability Insurance does not require that your disability be work-related.
 It is paid by the Employment Development Department (E.D.D.) of the State of California.
 Workers’ Compensation Benefits are payable by an insurance company for your employer or an administrator on behalf of your employer if your employer is self-insured.